MalkiNcz/malkin-portfolio/README.md

  - contact form fix colors
  - add about me text
  - add github pictures to projects/tasks
- - breakpoints: title
  - fix cards on mobile - cant hover
- - disable title animation when on small screen od button for it